 A covenant ("restrictive deed covenant") is a binding legal document.
 It can be enforced if it is properly recorded on a deed.

 If neighbors sign a covenant privately, as in a mutual compact or agreement, only the people who sign it are required to follow it.

 Most planned developments (subdivisions of homes built by a particular builder), including closed or gated residential areas and condominium associations, use covenants to benefit all residential owners and their neighbors.

-Neighborhoods with properly drafted and enforced covenants or architectural standards have been shown to retain property value better than those with poorly enforced covenants or no standards at all.
-Neighborhoods that follow their covenants and standards tend to be safer, look better, maintain better relationships with local governments, and better retain or increase the investments that homeowners have made in their properties.
+Neighborhoods with properly drafted and enforced covenants have shown to retain property value better than those with poorly enforced use restrictions.
+Neighborhoods that follow these bylaws tend to be safer, look better, and maintain better relationships with local governments.
+They also better retain or increase the investments that homeowners have made in their properties.

-Many home buyers are so charmed by the appearance of a house for sale that they fail to take the time to read the CC&Rs that come with the property.
-They are so pleased with a nice kitchen or a fenced-in back yard that they sign a purchase agreement without realizing that existing CC&Rs may prevent them from keeping their boat or truck on the property, or erecting a basketball hoop in the driveway.
+Many home buyers are so charmed by the appearance of a house for sale that they fail to take the time to read the CC&Rs that comes with the property.
+They are so pleased with a nice kitchen or a fenced-in back yard that they sign a purchase agreement without realizing that existing CC&Rs may prevent them from keeping their boat or truck on the property or erecting a basketball hoop in the driveway.